Lunatic asylum: Emergence of public lunatic asylums

 The level of specialist institutional provision for the care and control of the insane remained extremely limited at the turn of the 18thcentury.
 Madness was seen principally as a domestic problem, with families and parish authorities in Europe and England central to regimens of care.
 Various forms of outdoor relief were extended by the parish authorities to families in these circumstances, including financial support, the provision of parish nurses and, where family care was not possible, lunatics might be 'boarded out' to other members of the local community or committed to private madhouses.
-Exceptionally, if those deemed mad were judged to be particularly disturbing or violent, parish authorities might meet the not inconsiderable costs of their confinement in charitable asylums such as Bethlem, in Houses of Correction or in workhouses.
+Exceptionally, if those deemed mad were judged to be particularly disturbing or violent, parish authorities might meet the considerable costs of their confinement in charitable asylums such as Bethlem, in Houses of Correction or in workhouses.

 In the late 17thcentury, this model began to change, and privately run asylums for the insane began to proliferate and expand in size.
 Already in 1632 it was recorded that Bethlem Royal Hospital, London had "below stairs a parlor, a kitchen, two larders, a long entry throughout the house, and 21 rooms wherein the poor distracted people lie, and above the stairs eight rooms more for servants and the poor to lie in".
 Inmates who were deemed dangerous or disturbing were chained, but Bethlem was an otherwise open building.
 Its inhabitants could roam around its confines and possibly throughout the general neighborhood in which the hospital was situated.
 In 1676, Bethlem expanded into newly built premises at Moorfields with a capacity for 100 inmates.

 Eastern State Hospital was the first psychiatric institution to be founded in the United States.

 A second public charitable institution was opened in 1713.
 Known as the Bethel in Norwich, it was a small facility which generally housed between twenty and thirty inmates.
 In 1728 at Guy's Hospital, London, wards were established for chronic lunatics.
 From the mid-eighteenth century the number of public charitably funded asylums expanded moderately with the opening of St Luke's Hospital in 1751 in Upper Moorfields, London; the establishment in 1765 of the Hospital for Lunatics at Newcastle upon Tyne; the Manchester Lunatic Hospital, which opened in 1766; the York Asylum in 1777 (not to be confused with the York Retreat); the Leicester Lunatic Asylum (1794), and the Liverpool Lunatic Asylum (1797).

 A similar expansion took place in the British American colonies.
 The Pennsylvania Hospital was founded in Philadelphia in 1751 as a result of work begun in 1709 by the Religious Society of Friends.
 A portion of this hospital was set apart for the mentally ill, and the first patients were admitted in 1752.
 Virginia is recognized as the first state to establish an institution for the mentally ill.
 Eastern State Hospital, located in Williamsburg, Virginia, was incorporated in 1768 under the name of the "Public Hospital for Persons of Insane and Disordered Minds" and its first patients were admitted in 1773.